KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 It is not punishment.
 It is not judgment.
-It is the loss of structural viability—
+It is the loss of structural viability —
 the soul’s inability to hold itself
 within the wider harmony of existence.

-Entropy does not decohere by rebellion.
+Entropy does not decohere by rebellion —
-It decays by unraveling.
+it decays by unraveling.

 Unlike centropy,
 which expands through volition and synthesis (**C↑⚫**),
 entropy collapses through disintegration.

-And yet—
-both reflect the same deeper principle:
+And yet — both reflect the same deeper principle:

-All that is structured within Aion
+All that is structured within **Aion**
 must unfold.

 The trajectory of a being